Three nights accomodation

 Marmot Basin is the northern most Rocky Mountain ski area and enjoys abundant dry, light & fluffy natural snow that is a dream to ski and snowboard.
 With the highest base elevation in Canada and a latitude of 53° N, our snow falls early, and continues well into May.
 We have over 1,600 acres of skiable terrain, along with the addition of three new chairlifts since 2009, lift lines are virtually non-existent; providing families, beginners and experts alike the room to carve turns at their leisure.
 Marmot Basin is one of the least crowded ski areas of its kind in North America where powder stashes last and the wide open slopes are yours to enjoy.

 Marmot Basin’s facilities and services include 7 lifts, 3 on-mountain day lodges, a full-service Rental Shop, Snow Sports School, eateries, a nursery and retail shop.
 View our Trail Map.

 Edmonton and Calgary are the primary gateways to the Canadian Rockies.
-These international airports provide nonstop direct flights from major cities in Canada, the United States, Europe and Asia-Pacific.
+These international airports provide nonstop direct flights from major cities across the United States

 Enjoy the daily shuttle service between Edmonton and Jasper or Calgary and Jasper with Sundog Tours.